-Director of undergraduate minor; coordinator of potential undergraduate major; Bicentennial
+Director of undergraduate major and minor; Bicentennial Fellow; associate professor

 Albert Gnaegi Center for Health Care Ethics

-- Ph.D. in culture, science and history from the Graduate Institute of the Liberal Arts at Emory University
+- Ph.D.
+Graduate Institute of the Liberal Arts, 2014 Emory University, Atlanta GA

-Bioethics; medical anthropology; history of medicine, disability studies; medical
+- Bioethics; medical anthropology; history of medicine, disability studies; medical humanities.

 Publications and Media Placements